Ada-C5/efficiency-eval/README.md

  +  end
 ```

-Snippet 4 - Big O:  O(n^2) (there's an each loop in analyze_mood, which is called within this each loop)
+Snippet 4 - Big O:  O(n * m) (there are two independent variables here, the number of entries (n) and the number of words per entry (m).
+They won't necessarily change proportionately, so they should be represented independently)
 ```ruby
 def overall_mood(entries)
   return nil if entries.length == 0